Usagi Yojimbo: Publishing history

-Appearances on television
+In July 2017, the traditional crossovers between Usagi Yojimbo and the Teenage Mutant Ninja Turtles franchise - at that time part also part of IDW's publishing program - were resumed with a one-shot comic titled Teenage Mutant Ninja Turtles/Usagi Yojimbo.
+In April 2023, publication was started on the five-issue miniseries Teenage Mutant Ninja Turtles/Usagi Yojimbo: WhereWhen, which is an immediate prelude to Senso and once again co-stars the Ninja Turtles.

+In 2024, Boom Studios and Dark Horse Comics published a one-shot crossover featuring Usagi meeting the Mighty Morphin Power Rangers.

+In other media

+Television

 Usagi first appeared in episodes 32 and 34 in the third season of the 1987 Teenage Mutant Ninja Turtles animated series.
 He next appeared in episodes 23–26 in the second season of the 2003 Teenage Mutant Ninja Turtles animated series for an interdimensional tournament against the Turtles (along with Gen).
 He and Gen showed up again in episodes 1 and 22–23 of season 3 for a Christmas party and a continuation of the second-season storyline (which prominently featured his world and characters), respectively.
 Usagi again appeared in episode 13 of season 4 ("Samurai Tourist") for a confrontation with Leonardo, although the focus was mainly on Gen. Usagi and Gen also attended the wedding of April O'Neil and Casey Jones in episode 13 of season 7 (Back to the Sewer) titled "Wedding Bells and Bytes".
 He becomes one of their greatest inter-dimensional allies and especially closest to Leonardo.

 In September 2016, an appearance of Usagi was also announced for the 2012 CGI series of Teenage Mutant Ninja Turtles.
 He appears in the fifth season (which is titled Tales of the Teenage Mutant Ninja Turtles) in the episodes "Yojimbo", "Osoroshi no Tabi", and "Kagayake!
 Kintaro", where the Turtles are hurled into his dimension, and teamed up to save a child he protects from ancient evil.

 On February 8, 2018, it was announced that a CGI adaptation of the comics is in the works from Gaumont Animation.
 On July 15, 2020, Gaumont announced that the series would be released worldwide exclusively on Netflix under the title Samurai Rabbit: The Usagi Chronicles, in partnership with Netflix Animation.
 Production companies Atomic Monster and Dark Horse Entertainment are also partnering with Gaumont, with Mumbai-based studio 88 Pictures handling the CGI animation.
 Doug and Candie Langdale serve as show-runners on the series.
-The series takes place in Neo Edo in the 26th century and centers on rabbit teenager Yuichi (voiced by Darren Barnet), who is the descendant of Miyamoto Usagi.
-The show was released on April 28, 2022.
+The series takes place in Neo Edo in the 26th century and centers on rabbit teenager Yuichi Usagi (voiced by Darren Barnet), who is the descendant of Miyamoto Usagi.
+The show premiered on April 28, 2022 and concluded on September 1.